Coatetelco, Morelos: Education

-There are two indigenous schools, three preschools, four elementary schools (grades 1-6) and one middle school (grades 7-9) in Coatetelco.
+There are two indigenous schools, three preschools, four elementary schools (grades 1–6) and one middle school (grades 7–9) in Coatetelco.

 The Feast of San Juan Bautista (St. John the Baptist) is celebrated on June 24, with dances of the Moors and the Tecuanes, as well as bullfights.
 The feast of San Miguel (St. Michael the Archangel) is celebrated on September 29 with visits to the fields, and the Day of the Dead on November 2 features the hanging of offerings.

 Churches and religion

 The traditional pre-Hispanic religion was based on respect and faith in Mother Nature.
 Faithful to its roots, the traditional Huentle a los airecitos are celebrated on June 23 and at the cultural fair on the last Saturday and Sunday of November.
 The "Airecitos" are pre-Hispanic gods who predict rain, detect illnesses, and cure the sick.
 They live in caves, gulches, lakes, and other natural areas.
 The June festival is to pray for a good crop, while the November festival is to give thanksgiving for it.
 Due to the large number of young men who have emigrated to the United States in search of better lives, the November festival is kept alive primarily due to the efforts of the Centro Cultural Tlanchana.

 The Christian Evangelization of Coatetelco dates to about 1529 or 1530.
 In 1531, under the leadership of Fray Toribio de Benavente Motolinia, construction of a house which included two rooms and an atrium was begun on where a temple had stood near the lake.
 A cross was found there between 1974 and 1978 when the floor was changed during remodeling.
 In 1590 two cells, a vicarage, and a portico were built, and construction began on an open chapel.
 Construction stopped in the 17th century when Xuan Xuarez led an armed rebellion against the landowners due to land expropriation.
 The monks defended the landowners, and the peasants destroyed the vicarage, which was seen as the center of Spanish control.
 The Marquis later destroyed the entire complex.
 Construction of the church of San Juan Bautista was completed in Baroque style in the 18th century, although a large convent was never built.
 Since that time, the original design of the building has been lost, largely because the Zapatistas used it as a headquarters during the Mexican Revolution that began in 1910.
 Its restoration was begun in 1926.
 Then as a result of the 1985 Mexico City earthquake, the building was again damaged.
 The church was severely damaged in the September 19, 2017 earthquake, which also cost five lives in Coatetelco.

-There is also the Catholic chapels of Candelaria (Narvarte), the chapel of San San Jose (Benito Juarez), a Seventh Day Adventist church downtown, the Iafcj Casa De Dios Pentecostes Eben Ezer, Centro Christiano Misiones Transmundiales (both downtown), Iglesia Betel (Benito Juarez), Iglesia Cristiana Evangelica (Benito Juarez), and Salon del Reyno de los Testigos de Jehova (Narvarte).
+There is also the Catholic chapels of Candelaria (Narvarte), the chapel of San Jose (Benito Juarez), a Seventh Day Adventist church downtown, the Iafcj Casa De Dios Pentecostes Eben Ezer, Centro Christiano Misiones Transmundiales (both downtown), Iglesia Betel (Benito Juarez), Iglesia Cristiana Evangelica (Benito Juarez), and Salon del Reyno de los Testigos de Jehova (Narvarte).